Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 • Import client contact data: Client workflows are connected to hundreds if not thousands of client contacts.
 So detailed contact data needs to be imported in bulk before workflows can even be created.

-• Make individual contributors love Karbon: Only once client work and contacts are set up can individual contributors in the team use Karbon and find value in completing daily tasks and keeping their assigned projects up-to-date—this is required in order for the manager to benefit from that visibility and know work is being delivered on time.
+• Make individual contributors love and use Karbon: Only once client work and contacts are set up can individual contributors in the team use Karbon and find value in completing daily tasks and keeping their assigned projects up-to-date—this is required in order for the manager to benefit from that visibility and know work is being delivered on time.

 • Clarify that Karbon enhances workflow and team visibility.